RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-diffusion.md

   </figure>
 </div>

-So, large diffusion yields more concentrate results.
+So, larger diffusion yields more concentrate results?!
 This is rather counter-intuitive.
 Why is it the case?

 To see this, assume the estimated velocity field is $$\hat v_t \approx v_t$$.
 The resulting estimated score function from Tweedie's formula is